 The Economics BA Program

-- a rigorous understanding of economic theory and its historical development
+- a rigorous understanding of economic theory and its historical development.

 The economics faculty has an unusual breadth of teaching, research, and policy perspectives rarely found in liberal arts colleges.
-This provides students with an exposure to contemporary Austrian, behavioral/experimental, Keynesian, and neoclassical theoretical approaches, and to a wide range of policy issues concerning the role of government, economics and the arts, cities and culture, and international issues.
+This provides students with rigorous training in neoclassical economics and an exposure to contemporary Austrian economics, cultural economics, public choice theory, law and economics, urban economics, and behavioral economics.
+Students have the opportunity to develop their quantitative skills.
+The program also exposes students to a wide range of policy issues concerning the role of government, economics and the arts, cities and culture, political economy, and international issues.

 Many of our alumni pursue graduate training in economics, public policy, business or law; others want a broad-based liberal arts education in economics, but do not pursue advanced work after graduation.
 Alumni of the economics program have gone on to successful careers in a variety of fields, including finance, journalism, the arts, education, government, law, and entrepreneurship.